tasmota/docs/Home.md

 Tasmota v8.2 Elliot is released.

 **Breaking changes:**
- - Most of the sensor support is moved to tasmota-sensors.bin.
+## Most of the sensor support is moved to tasmota-sensors.bin.
+ - If your sensor didn't come with the device it will **not** be supported in the default tasmota.bin firmware build.
 Consult [Builds table](Builds) for complete information.
  - Enabling `SetOption19` will no longer switch %prefix% and %topic% and will keep the default topic structure
  - Zigbee command prefixes have changed from `Zigbee*` to `Zb*`